nf-core/website/markdown/usage/configuration.md

 Each nf-core pipeline comes with a set of "sensible defaults" for the resource requirements of each of the steps in the workflow, found in `config/base.config`.
 These are always loaded and overwritten as needed by subsequent layers of configuration.

-In addition to this base config, pipelines come with basic config profiles to enable software packaging methods: `docker`, `singularity`, `podman` and `conda`.

-Finally, each pipeline comes with a config profile called `test` and `test_full`.
-These are used for automated pipeline CI tests and will run the workflow with a minimal / full-size public dataset, respectively.
+In addition to this base config, pipelines have configuration "profiles" that can be enabled with the command line flag `-profile`.
+Multiple profiles can be specified in a comma-separated list (e.g. `-profile test,docker`).
+The order of arguments is important!
+They are loaded in sequence, so later profiles can overwrite earlier profiles.
+Alternatively, you can create your own configuration profiles and supply these to the pipeline when running.

+If `-profile` is not specified, the pipeline will run locally and expect all software to be installed and available on the `PATH`. **This is not recommended**.

+* `docker`
+  * A generic configuration profile to be used with [Docker](http://docker.com/)
+  * Pulls software from DockerHubß
+* `singularity`
+  * A generic configuration profile to be used with [Singularity](http://singularity.lbl.gov/)
+  * Pulls software from DockerHub
+* `conda`
+  * A generic configuration profile to be used with [Conda](https://conda.io/docs/)
+  * Pulls most software from [Bioconda](https://bioconda.github.io/)
+  > NOTE: Please only use Conda as a last resort, i.e., when it's not possible to run the pipeline with Docker or Singularity.
+* `test`
+  * A profile with a complete configuration for automated testing
+  * Includes links to minimal test data so needs no other parameters
+* `test_full`
+  * Similar to `test` but includes a full-size public dataset to test the pipeline

 ## Shared nf-core/configs